zdravkov/kendo-docs/aspnet-mvc/helpers/grid/faq.md

         })
      // -- removed for brevity

+### How do I create a helper method that renders a predefined widget which I can further configure?

+In many cases we want to avoid setting similar settings to all the places widget is used.
+Instead of defining same settings all over again we can create a helper method that wraps a Kendo widget which is already configured.

+We need to first create such extension method in a static class

+#### Example: Create custom helper that wraps the Grid configurator

+**C#**

+    public static class Extensions
+    {
+        public static GridBuilder<T> MyGrid<T>(this HtmlHelper helper)
+                where T: class
+                    {
+                        return helper.Kendo().Grid<T>()
+                                        .Scrollable();
+                    }
+    }

+**View code**

+    @using TheNamespaceOfTheExtensionsClass

+    @(Html.MyGrid.Name("foo")) //the Grid is already configured to be Scrollable

+> In case you want to avoid adding the `using` statement in every view this Html helper is used, then add namespace reference to the `Web.config` file inside the Views folder of your MVC project.

 ### How do I mark certain properties as read-only?

 By default all properties are readonly.
 Decorate the read-only properties with the [ReadOnly](http://msdn.microsoft.com/en-us/library/system.componentmodel.readonlyattribute.aspx) data annotation attribute or use the `Editable` configuration method.